olibob/rvmpow/README.md

 ## Usage

-Make sure you are in the root directory of your rails app before running:
+Make sure you are in the root directory of your rake app before running:

 ```
 $ rvmpow init